diode-sketch/Telemetry-Payload-with-LoRaWan-ChirpStack-and-HeyIot/README.md

 <img width="1839" height="691" alt="image" src="https://github.com/user-attachments/assets/63e1cbfc-2b32-4ecb-91aa-a8687d90ba74" />
 The HeyIot console processing data.

+There is a video on the repo on how to use the HeyIot Console, although im not very skilled at video editing.

 <img width="1571" height="525" alt="image" src="https://github.com/user-attachments/assets/2ea6d03a-91ee-48b2-83e4-06ea5fc75221" />
 The google sheet file receiving and updating live data.

+We did this for the Asgard@SpacePole launch experiment (https://www.facebook.com/groups/153214554744003/).
+It was a mind-bending experience.
+My thanks to Erik de Schrijver for coordinating it all!
+We received not only the chance to deploy our payloads, but to learn how a scientist's life is from people who actually are so.
+Wonderful experience!

 <img width="1906" height="843" alt="image" src="https://github.com/user-attachments/assets/4919f53d-13a4-48a0-98ac-622e87a14878" />
 The trajectory our payload went through while providing live data represented on Google Earth